ericf/express-handlebars/README.md

   This allows for the ExpressHandlebars instance to use a different Handlebars module/implementation than that provided by the Handlebars npm module.

-* `helpers`: An object which holds the helper functions used when rendering templates.
+* `helpers`: An object that holds the helper functions used when rendering templates.
 This defaults to `handlebars.helpers`, and will merge any helpers specified during construction.